karayamanemre/custom-countdown-page/README.md

 ### Prerequisites

-   - Please install git in your computer.
+   - Please install git and the code editor of your choice on your computer.
-   - Also install a code editor.
-   - A web browser to view the output.

 ### Setup

    - To clone my repository run this command `git clone https://github.com/karayamanemre/custom-countdown-page.git`